-During 2018, our Compensation Committee was comprised of six of our independent directors: Daniel J. Altobello (Chairman), Maureen L. McAvey, Timothy R. Chi, Gilbert T. Ray, William J. Shaw and Bruce D. Wardinski.
-Our Compensation Committee met four times during 2018 and each of the members attended at least 75% of the meetings of our Compensation Committee.
+During 2019, our Compensation Committee was comprised of six of our independent directors: Bruce D. Wardinski (Chairman), Maureen L. McAvey, Timothy R. Chi, Gilbert T. Ray, William J. Shaw and Kathleen A. Wayton.
+Our Compensation Committee met four times during 2019 and each of the members attended at least 75% of the meetings of our Compensation Committee.

 Pursuant to its charter, our Compensation Committee is authorized to retain any consultant, as well as approve the consultant's fees, scope of work and other terms of retention.
-In 2018, as in previous years, our Compensation Committee retained Frederic W. Cook & Co., Inc. ("FW Cook") as its consultant.
-FW Cook advises and consults with our Compensation Committee on compensation issues, compensation design, and keeps our Compensation Committee apprised of regulatory, legislative and accounting developments and competitive practices related to executive compensation.
-FW Cook assisted our Compensation Committee in the design, structure and implementation of the executive compensation program for 2018.
+In 2019, as in previous years, our Compensation Committee retained Frederic W. Cook & Co., Inc. ("FW Cook") as its consultant.
+Under the direction of our Compensation Committee, FW Cook advises and consults on compensation issues and compensation design and conducts analyses of regulatory, legislative and accounting developments and competitive practices related to executive compensation.
+FW Cook assisted our Compensation Committee in the design, structure and implementation of the executive compensation program for 2019.
 FW Cook reports directly to our Compensation Committee, and a representative of FW Cook, when requested, attends meetings of our Compensation Committee, is available to participate in executive sessions and communicates directly with our Compensation Committee Chairman or its members outside of meetings.
 FW Cook does no other work for the Company.